Prometheus-X-association/3videnz-RevealableConsensualSBT/README.md

 > - `IRenamable` interface id is `0xc47f0027`
 > - `IRevealable` interface id is `0x92a9a241`

+## Web Interface

+The `public/index.html` file contains a basic HTML web interface for integration of the credentials & descriptions directory.
+The application allows users to interact with a specific type of non-fungible tokens (NFTs) called "revealable consensual SBTs".
+Users can input the contract address and the chain RPC URL to retrieve information about the SBT collection deployed at that address.

+To use the provided web interface, open the public/index.html file in a web browser.
+This interface allows you to input the contract address of the collection and the chain RPC URL and view the issued tokens along with their details.

+#### Script Dependencies

+**Ethers.js**: A JavaScript library for interacting with Ethereum and Ethereum-like blockchains.
+The `public/ethers-5.7.2.min.js` file contains the minified version of Ethers.js used in the web interface.

 ## Contracts Details

 The system comprises the following contracts: